-4.3.5 Any person who, in the opinion of the members, would further the objectives and goals of the Association.
+4.3.4 Any person who, in the opinion of the Board, would further the goals of the Association.

-5.0 Any person eligible to become an Active Member or an Associate Member of the Association may make application to the Secretary-Treasurer. (amended May 2010)
+5.0 Any person eligible to become an active member, associate member or a life member of the Association may make application to the Secretary-Treasurer.

-5.0.1 The Secretary-Treasurer will present every new application for active or associate membership to the Credentials Committee who will review each application to ensure it meets criteria for membership. (amended May 2010)
+5.0.1 The Secretary-Treasurer will present every new application for active, associate, or life membership to the Board of Directors indicating if the application meets criteria for membership.

-5.1 Any Active Member may, at a meeting, propose that any person be considered or approved for membership whose qualifications satisfy Article 4.2 or 4.3.
+5.1 Any Active Member may, at a meeting, propose that any person be considered for membership whose qualifications satisfy Article 4.2, 4.3 or 4.4.

 |6.0 Membership in the Association will be terminated whenever a member: